Table of Contents

 5. Difficulty in recognizing your strengths

-Recognizing the problem is a significant first step, and reaching out for support from trusted friends, family, or a mental health professional can start you toward healthier self-love and relationships.
+Recognizing the problem is a significant first step, and reaching out for support from trusted friends, family, or a mental health professional can start your journey toward healthier self-love and relationships.

 Bible verses for building self-esteem are also a great support in your healing journey.